fredrickmakoffu/pet-store/README.md

 Only two modifications are required for the .env file, apart from its regular requirements:

-Set up your RapidAPI credentials here, for example:

-`RAPIDAPI_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`
-`RAPIDAPI_HOST=<your-host-file-here>`
+1. The application uses the lcobucci/jwt package, and there are some variables you need to add to your env so things work, for example:

+`JWT_ALGORITHM=HS256`
+`JWT_SECRET="hiG8DlOKvtih6AxlZn5XKImZ06yu8I3mkOzaJrEuW8yAv8Jnkw330uMt8AEqQ5LB"`
+`JWT_EXPIRATION="+60 minutes"`
+`JWT_TIMEZONE="Africa/Nairobi"`

-You should also put down your mailer credentials so that the project can send emails
+2. You should also put down your mailer credentials so that the project can send emails

-## Step 2: Build the Docker Images
+## Step 3: Build the Docker Images
 -------------------------------

 Navigate to the project directory and build the Docker images using the following command:

 `docker-compose build`

-## Step 3: Start the Docker Containers
+## Step 4: Start the Docker Containers
 -----------------------------------

 Start the Docker containers using the following command: